centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-firewalls-pfsense-snmp.md

 ## Overview

-pfSense is an open source firewall based on FreeBSD
+pfSense is an open source router and firewall software based on FreeBSD and entirely configurable throught a user-friendly web interface.

 The Centreon Plugin-Pack *pfSense* aims to collect the status of the interfaces and the several number of packets per second using with the SNMP protocol.